 It is that time of the year again.
 Time for sleepless nights, quick meals and that horrible feeling of knowing nothing after a marathon of hardcore studying is back.
 Final exams are around the corner and the only feeling that is surrounding you is ‘remorse’, for all the missed lectures, wasted time and for underestimating how much time you have left for preparation.
 But the thought of scoring average marks is stressing you.
 Different people have different ways to study.
 Some remember and retain information better if it is in visual form, whereas some people try to figure out acronyms to memorize a long piece of data.
 Therefore, while you are going through study materials try to notice what stuck you and why?
 Is it an image that you remember or a mnemonic and acronym that you created?

-Once you find out what is that your brain responds to the most, you can get in on your creative shoes to memorize and cater your study needs.
-Study skills and studying strategies are applicable differently to everyone.
+Once you find out what is that your brain responds to the most, you can get in on your creative shoes to memorize and cater to your study needs.
+Study skills and studying strategies are applied differently to everyone.
 When it comes to studying tips, there is no ‘one-way-fits-all’ approach.
 There is no right or wrong way (Other than not studying at all).
 But what is the best approach to study so that you are completely relaxed during your exams and can get the best out of it?

 Don’t worry we got you covered with 5 study tips to help you ace those upcoming exams.